Earn Your AS in Cyber Security Online:

 - Cybersecurity analyst

 Higher degree attainment could open up new opportunities, and even lead to higher earning potential.
-According to the BLS, those with a bachelor's degree made $1,305 in median weekly earnings in 20201 – that's 39% more than those with an associate degree.
+According to the BLS, those with an associate degree made $963 in median weekly earnings in 20211 – that's 19% more than those with only a high school diploma.
+Meanwhile, if you choose to move beyond an associate degree with a bachelor's, the median weekly earnings jump about 38% to $1,334.1

 "There is limitless potential when it comes to job opportunities within the cybersecurity career field," said Terry Winn, an adjunct instructor at SNHU.